Cross-referencing with Sphinx¶

 python -m sphinx.ext.intersphinx https://docs.readthedocs.io/en/stable/objects.inv

 You can reference to docs outside your project too!
-See Link to Other Projects’ Documentation With Intersphinx.
+See How to link to other documentation projects with Intersphinx.